jared-smith-kr/Typescript-Lightning-Talks/talks/conditional-types-and-infer/README.md

 ## Why Does Any of this Matter?

-Ok, I hear you, like Jared, bruh, I'm sure that's really cool if you're a Math GhD but I build React Components yo, do I really need any of this?
+Ok, I hear you, like Jared, bruh, I'm sure that's really cool if you're a Math PhD but I build React Components yo, do I really need any of this?
 And the answer is... probably not?
 A lot of this matters a lot more to library authors than to application developers.
 But that distinction is a false dichotomy: if you ever extract some code into it's own thing in order to use it in multiple places you are, in the relevant sense, a "library author".
 You have the same problem: can I extract this bit of code for reuse?
 Remember how we got here with the utilities to extract Promise/Set/Array types?

 If you have a shared interface for things, then you can write a suite of functions to work on the *interface*.
 This means they're open and extensible: if somebody makes a new thing that implements that interface your function will work on it *without you needing to do anything to the functions*.
 Consider the `Symbol.iterator` protocol in Javascript!
 Consider HOCs in React!